 As in many helminth infections, rapid clearance of T. muris requires the development of a Th2-polarized immune response, and chronicity is associated with dominance of other T-helper subsets, especially Th1 {Bancroft, 2001 #7857;Bancroft, 2019 #7863;Else, 1994 #7859}.
 Th2 cells coordinate the activation of effector mechanisms such as mucins and antibodies that purge nematodes from the gut, whereas Th1 cells promote ineffective mechanisms such as phagocytosis {Grencis, 2015 #7699}.
 The polarization of T helper cell phenotype is directed by cytokines such as interferon (IFN)-γ (for Th1) and interleukin (IL)-4 (for Th2) which induce master regulator transcription factors T-bet (for Th1 polarization) and GATA-3 (for Th2 polarization) {van den Ham, 2008 #7806}.
 Induction of the master regulators begets further production of IFN-γ or IL-4, setting off feedback loops that ultimately polarize T-helper populations into Th1 or Th2, respectively {Schrom, 2017 #7827;Yates, 2004 #1315}.
 The nematodes, unsurprisingly (given that Th1 promotes worm survival), secrete and excrete products that immunomodulate the host {Eichenberger, 2018 #7864} into deploying Th1- rather than Th2-associated effectors (e.g., {Cliffe, 2005 #1937}), including a recently described, highly abundant protein (p43) that ablates a key Th2 effector cytokine, interleukin(IL)-13 in vitro and in vivo {Bancroft, 2019 #7863}.
 Host-parasite battles over Th2ness, especially downstream effectors that actually clear the worms, thus appear a likely determinant of infection duration in this system.
-Our preliminary experimental work (depicted in Fig. 3) suggests a bifurcation in worm burden arises around some threshold Th2ness.
-PERHAPS WORK IN THAT REWILDED MICE EXHIBIT LONGER DURATION OF INFECTION, AND THAT WE’LL PURSUE THAT ANGLE?
-OR SOME WAY OF EMPHASIZING THAT LOTS ABOUT T MURIS REMAIN UNKNOWN, AND THAT WE’LL ARGUABLY MAKE THE MOUSE MODEL BETTER APPROXIMATE HUMAN TRICHURIASIS?
+Our preliminary experimental work (depicted in Fig. 1) suggests that moving mice from the lab to the field tilts the battle towards the parasite, making it easier to skew the system towards Th1ness.
+Indeed, mice with the highest worm burdens (and thus the longest infection durations) also had the highest levels of CD4+ T-cells expressing Th1 cytokines.
+The outdoor farmlike environment of the mouse enclosures at Princeton’s research station alters a number of immunologically important factors for mice {Budischak, 2018 #7744} that make the impact upon nematode susceptibility unsurprising.
+For T. muris infections, for example, microbial diversity leads the nematodes to exhibit higher hatching rates than in sterile conditions {Hayes, 2010 #2382}, and the nematodes appear to select microbial taxa within the colon that promote chronicity of infection {White, 2018 #7875}.
+These microbes are likely to promote Th1 and Th17 (among other immunological changes observed by {Beura, 2016 #7712;Reese, 2016 #7721;Rosshart, 2017 #7728;Rosshart, 2019 #7801}); we thus expect that natural environments will always benefit the worms and promote long duration of infection.

+Our theoretical results suggest two possible explanations for the observed shifts in infection duration and immune phenotype when mice are rewilded.
+Rewilding could shift the system towards chronicity by altering the strength of clearance-promoting versus chronicity-promoting feedbacks or by altering the initial state of the immune system towards a Th1 bias.
+Furthermore, our theoretical results suggest that variation in dose is a powerful probe of the system dynamics that can help to reveal the immunoparasitological mechanisms underlying the observed change in duration. ?